 Day - 1

 Location: Delhi - Namaste!
 Welcome to India.
-Begin your Indian adventure in the one of the oldest cities in the world, Delhi, a magical city of surprising contrasts.
-There’s a Welcome Meeting today at 1pm – you can arrive any time before, as there are no activities planned.
-India's capital is an exciting, busy, and often chaotic city, but it's also one of the most interesting in the world – packed with historical sites, museums and galleries, shops and endless bazaars.
-After a chance to freshen up and have some lunch, take a guided sightseeing tour to explore the contrasts of Old and New Delhi.
+Begin your adventure in one of the oldest cities in the world – Delhi.
+A welcome meeting will be at your hotel today at 1 pm to meet your trip leader and fellow families.
+If you arrive early, India's capital is packed with historical sites, museums, galleries, shops and endless bazaars.
+After the meeting today, you’ll take a guided sightseeing tour to explore the contrasts of Old and New Delhi.
 In the narrow streets of Old Delhi, everything competes for space – squeeze through the old city’s fortified walls on the way to Jama Masjid.
-Dominating the city’s skyline, the mosque is a social hub as much as a place of worship, and a fascinating insight into Delhi’s way of life.
-Go with the flow on a rickshaw (own expense) through the throbbing streets, packed with buses, trucks, people and cows, on the way to the brilliantly coloured Red Fort.
-Then, leave the crowds behind and breathe a little easier in contrasting New Delhi – broad, tree-lined avenues, and former monuments to British power.
-Visit the main sights – Parliament House, President House, and India Gate, before returning to the hotel.
+Dominating the city’s skyline, this mosque is a social hub as much as a place of worship.
+Explore the throbbing streets, packed with buses, trucks, people and cows, on the way to the brilliantly coloured Red Fort.
+Then, leave the crowds behind and breathe a little easier in contrasting New Delhi – with broad, tree-lined avenues and former monuments to British power, you’ll visit all the main sights – Parliament House, President House and India Gate – before returning to your hotel for the night.

 Day - 2

-Location: Agra - Rise early to catch the morning sun and a train to Agra (approximately 3 hours).
-The city alternated with Delhi as the capital of the Moghul Empire, and it still grips to its glory days, inextricably linked with the most famous of India’s rulers.
-When you arrive, take some time to relax after the early start until mid-afternoon, before heading out to see the city’s big hitters.
-Agra’s not just all about the Taj Mahal, it’s also home to one of the finest looking forts in India, a Friday Mosque and royal tombs.
-Sitting along the banks of the Yamuna River, Agra Fort is part stronghold, part palace and part prison.
+Location: Agra - Rise early to catch the morning sun and a train to Agra – the city alternated with Delhi as the capital of the Moghul Empire.
+When you arrive, take some time to relax after the early start until mid-afternoon, when you’ll head out to see the city’s big hitters.
+Agra’s not just about the Taj Mahal, it’s also home to one of the finest looking forts in India – a Friday Mosque and royal tombs.
+Along the banks of the Yamuna River, Agra Fort is part stronghold, part palace and part prison.
 Built in 1565 by Emperor Akbar, it was converted to a palace by Emperor Shah Jahan, and it eventually became his jail when he lost power.
 Enter the dark red sandstone fort by crossing the (now empty) crocodile-infested moat.
-Search through throne rooms and tiny but incredibly decorated mosques, and climb to the top to get your first tantalising glimpse of the Taj across the river.
+Search through throne rooms and tiny but incredibly decorated mosques and climb to the top to get your first tantalising glimpse of the Taj – one of the Seven Wonders of the World – across the river.

 Day - 3